-You’ve created a solid work plan after successfully completing your complex digital transformation program.
-You expect a degree of slippage from that plan, but you notice that not everyone has the same definition of completion or accountability…which should make you wonder if your work plan is reliable as the single source of truth.
+You’ve created a solid work plan to successfully complete your complex digital transformation program.
+You expect a degree of slippage from that plan, but you notice that not everyone has the same definition of completion or accountability…which should make you wonder if your work plan is truly the single source of truth.

 Poorly planned work or schedules are often the outcomes of a lack of control mechanisms and/or lack of firm alignment on the definitions of what good looks like or what done means.
 Are your resources on the same playing field as you?
 If not, start by defining what completion or accountability looks like so you’re all working with the same tools and operating from the same set of facts.

 We all know that having highly effective teams is critical for a successful digital transformation program.
 And you’ve built up momentum during the early phases so your team members know each other so well they work seamlessly as one unit.
 But today, Jane had to take vacation days for a family engagement and tomorrow, Joe is out sick for a couple of weeks.
 Two key leads are now out and the rest of the team is trying to “power through” in their absence with an impaired dynamic without their key players.